NXT TakeOver: Vengeance Day: Main event

 The main event for the NXT Championship between the champion Finn Bálor and challenger Pete Dunne followed, the first time the two had ever wrestled in any sort of match together, let alone one-on-one.
 Dunne repeatedly used joint manipulation on Bálor, splitting his fingers and bending his wrist in unnatural positions.
-He came close to winning the championship on multiple occasions, including executing his pump handle mat slam finisher (called "The Bitter End") for a nearfall.
-He attempted to use the move a second time, only for Bálor to reverse it into a version of his own "1916" finisher (an elevated DDT), also for a nearfall.
-At the finish, Bálor hit his diving double stomp finisher (known as the "Coup de Grace") and segued it into a standard version of the "1916," this combination earning the pinfall and retaining him the championship.
+He came close to winning the championship on multiple occasions, including executing his finisher, The Bitter End, for a nearfall.
+He attempted to use the move a second time, only for Bálor to reverse it into a version of his own 1916 finisher, also for a nearfall.
+At the finish, Bálor performed a Coup de Grâce and segued it into a standard version of the 1916 to earn the pinfall and retain the championship.

 After the match, Dunne's stablemates (and NXT Tag Team Champions) Danny Burch and Oney Lorcan rushed the ring and assaulted Bálor, who had little capacity to fight back after a grueling championship bout.
-After moments, The Undisputed Era (represented by Adam Cole, Roderick Strong, and Bálor's recent rival Kyle O'Reilly) ran in to fend them off.
+After a few moments, The Undisputed Era (represented by Adam Cole, Roderick Strong, and Bálor's recent rival Kyle O'Reilly) ran in to fend them off.
 As Cole and Strong stared Dunne, Burch, and Lorcan away from the ring, O'Reilly helped Bálor to his feet and it appeared the show would conclude with the four of them standing in the ring together.
-Cole then executed a superkick on Bálor, the champion immediately falling to the mat.
+Cole then turned heel by executing a superkick on Bálor, the champion immediately falling to the mat.
 As O'Reilly began to protest, Cole superkicked him as well, leaving him prone as well, then left the ring.
 The show went off the air with Cole storming away from the ring and Strong standing in the ring next to the fallen Bálor and O'Reilly, looking back and forth between the two sides.